 Where can I do my practicum?

-Nursing practice hours can only be completed in agencies that the College of Nursing has a Clinical Affiliation with for the term (includes out of state students).
-Practica at a student's current place of employment are not encouraged.
-New contracts can be arranged, but take at least 6-8 weeks for processing.
-Contact the course faculty or the Undergraduate Program Office for more information on this process.
+Nursing practice hours can only be completed in agencies that the College of Nursing has a Clinical Affiliation for the term (includes out of state students).
+Practicum at a student's current place of employment is not encouraged.
+New contracts can be arranged but take at least 6-8 weeks for processing.
+Contact the course faculty for more information on this process.

 What will I be doing in my practicum?

 The practicum should provide opportunities for the RN students to actively participate in nursing situations typically found in the preceptor's practice setting.
-Although some observation is permitted, the majority of the nursing practice time must be spend engaged in activities permitted for RN's as outlined in the Regulations for Nursing Practice in the State of Florida.
+Practice Immersion is not observation – it is direct care and the RN-BSN student must be spend engaged in activities permitted for RN's as outlined in the Regulations for Nursing Practice in the State of Florida.